Add and manage more projects

 Don’t start new projects from scratch—start with Asana templates

-On the flip side, if you need help starting a new project, you can always use one of our Asana-created templates.
+On the flip side, if you need help starting a new project, you can always use one of our project templates.
 Our pre-made templates help you set up a variety of workflows that you can further customize to meet your team’s needs.

 Have projects you repeat often?
 Save them as custom templates

 If there are workflows and projects you know you’ll use frequently, like new teammate onboarding or month-end closing, save them as custom templates.
 Then you know you’re not missing a step and don’t have to waste time reinventing the wheel every time.

 To save a project as a template, just click the project header dropdown then Save as a Template.
 These templates can be used by anyone in your Organization.

 Learn how teams like yours create and manage their projects

 Asana is intended for all kinds of teams, regardless of size or function.
-For some of the most common teams and projects, we have existing templates, Guide articles to walk you through building them, and Asana Academy courses to show you how to manage them.
 Check out the following pages for more tips on building the best workflow for your team: